About This Site

 Anne is a freelance photographer who enjoys venturing through the rural PA farmlands and exploring the bustling city markets.
 While not discovering the bounties of Pennsylvania produce, she is tending to her vegetable garden while watching her kids play in the mud.

 Nic Esposito is a writer and urban homesteader from Philadelphia.
 He has developed multiple community farming and gardening projects in the city and currently co-operates Emerald Street Urban Farm with his wife Elisa and their community in Kensington.
 Nic speaks and writes frequently to promote sustainable thinking and is also the founder of The Head & The Hand Press.
 He published his first novel Seeds of Discent in 2011.

 Nicole [email] is the founder of Farm to Philly.
 She lives with her husband, two cats, and one dog in Delaware County.
 She is a freelance writer and editor, keeps a small vegetable garden, and loves to cook and read.
 She swears she's learning a bevy of skills [like cheesemaking and spinning yarn] so she can drop off the grid and live like a hermit or survive in case of the shit hitting the fan politically, but she really just likes to learn new things.
-Nicole enjoys dragon boating, outrigger canoeing, and skydiving.
+Nicole enjoys running and skydiving.
 Her first novel is a psychological thriller titled THE TRAJECTORY OF DREAMS (Bitingduck Press, March 2013); her short fiction appears in Black Heart Magazine and The Molotov Cocktail, among others.
 She is a member of the Society of Children's Writers and Illustrators and the Horror Writers Association, and she is represented by Michelle Witte of Mansion Street Literary Management.